 - English/SLAT 5960 (Special Topics): Introduction to Applied Linguistics: Applied linguistics is the main research base for TESOL and foreign language teaching.
 It is also an interdisciplinary field with strong influences from psychology, sociology, anthropology, education, and cognitive science.
-In this course, we will get a wide-ranging view of applied linguistics, from its primary theoretical assumptions to its primary research methods to its primarily applications. (required) - English/SLAT 5960 (Special Topics): Discourse Analysis: This course will introduce students to theories and methods for the analysis of discourse.
-The goal is to equip students with knowledge and exposure to a range of discourse analysis traditions, approaches, and techniques so that students can gain a comprehensive understanding of the field and draw from one or more of those to conduct discourse analysis on their own.
-Students will also be provided with multiple opportunities and hands-on practice to analyze and interpret different types of discourse data.
-The course, however, will focus particularly on spoken data in face-to-face interactions in L2 (ESL) learning/teaching contexts or classroom settings.
-Each class session will include lecture/discussion of course readings and a time to engage in practical discussion or use of methodological tools/issues (including data collection and data analysis). (elective) - English/SLAT 613: Methods II: Materials/Curriculum Development and Assessment: This advanced level methods course has three areas as its major focus.
+In this course, we will get a wide-ranging view of applied linguistics, from its primary theoretical assumptions to its primary research methods to its primarily applications. (required) - English/SLAT 613: Methods II: Materials/Curriculum Development and Assessment: This advanced level methods course has three areas as its major focus.
 First, it introduces concepts in ESL/EFL curriculum development and course design and provides skills needed to develop a course.
 Second, it focuses on ESL/EFL assessment and related issues, such as standards and testing.
 Third, it provides students with the necessary skills to develop, evaluate, and adapt instructional ESL/EFL materials for all receptive, productive, and complementary language skills for different contexts, proficiency levels, and purposes.
 By completing a coherent curriculum and assessment project in addition to several other course assignments, the course participants will extend personal knowledge in the areas of curriculum design, materials development, and second language assessment. (required) - English/SLAT 615: Second Language Acquisition Theory: This course is designed to present an overview of the field of second language acquisition, the study of how second and foreign languages are learned after a first language has already been acquired.
-SLA is a broad subfield of [ADD: applied] linguistics with many interesting and exciting areas of research. (required) - English 620: TESOL and Culture.
-"Culture" is a central yet underexamined concept in the field of TESOL/second language teaching-it has even been called "the fifth skill" after listening, speaking, reading, and writing.
-This course will examine the culture concept carefully and critically, both from general/theoretical and specific/practical perspectives.
-Having taken this course, students should be able to generate researchable topics in the area of TESOL/second/foreign language teaching and culture, as well as have a clearer sense of the perils, possibilities, and means of working with cultural matters in and beyond the TESOL/second/foreign language classroom. (required)

-- English 620: Global Englishes and Sociolinguistics.
-This online course is an introduction to Global Englishes, including the study of World Englishes (WE), English as a lingua franca (ELF), English as an international language (EIL), and the implications of English's worldwide reach.
-In our study of Global Englishes, we will also consider related issues, such as language variation, globalization, linguistic imperialism, the "native speaker" construct, language policy, and language teaching.
-Please note that this course is currently listed as Cultural Dimensions of SLA with a differing course description. (required) - English 693a: Applied ESL: This course is designed to prepare ESL teachers professionally and will cover topics such as job hunting, interviewing, writing a CV, conferences, observations, assembling a portfolio, and conducting and presenting action research.
+SLA is a broad subfield of [ADD: applied] linguistics with many interesting and exciting areas of research. (required) - English 620: Global Englishes.
+English has been referred to as a lingua franca, a global language, a commodity, and a tyrannosaurus rex.
+Though exact estimates of English users vary, native English speakers are most certainly outnumbered by English as an additional language (EAL) users today.
+This online course is an introduction to the paradigm of Global Englishes, including the study of World Englishes (WE), English as a lingua franca (ELF), English as an international language (EIL), and the implications of English's worldwide reach.
+In our study of Global Englishes, we will also consider related issues, such as language variation, globalization, linguistic imperialism, the "native speaker" construct, language policy, and language teaching. - English 693a: Applied ESL: This course is designed to prepare ESL teachers professionally and will cover topics such as job hunting, interviewing, writing a CV, conferences, observations, assembling a portfolio, and conducting and presenting action research.
 Students will participate in 10 hours observing ESL in at least two community and university contexts.
 Requirements include a report of an action research project, a poster presentation of the project, and a portfolio which may be used for securing jobs. (required)